rafatocantins/vue-course/README.md

     - Add a button and use the v-on directive to listen to an event
         - You can you click | mouseenter | mouseleave etc...
     - Getting Event data from the Event Object
     - Passing my own arguments with events
+    - Modifying an event - with event modifiers
+    - Listening to Keyboard Events